National Mourning Day (Bangladesh): Controversies

-When the opposition Bangladesh Nationalist Party (BNP) came to power in 2001, they reversed the bill.
+When an opposing party, the Bangladesh Nationalist Party (BNP), came into power in 2001, they reversed the bill.
 Awami League (AL) stalwarts continued to observe the anniversary, but without government recognition.
 In 2008, the caretaker government reintroduced the holiday.
-Sociologist Hasanuzzaman Chowdhury wrote that Khaleda Zia, leader of the BNP and former prime minister, shifted the observance of her birthday to 15 August to defy the AL and mock the commemoration.
+Sociologist Hasanuzzaman Chowdhury wrote that Khaleda Zia, leader of the BNP and former prime minister, appeared to shift the observance of her birthday to 15 August to defy the AL and mock the commemoration.

-On 13 August 2024, the interim government of Muhammad Yunus lastly cancelled the holiday and its observation following consultations with various political parties.
-Prior to that, student organisations that had spearheaded the 2024 Bangladesh quota reform movement and the 2024 Non-cooperation movement that toppled Sheikh Hasina from power had criticised the event as having become "a political and cultural symbol of the party".
+On 13 August 2024, the interim government led by Muhammad Yunus cancelled the holiday and its observation following consultations with various political parties.
+Prior to that, student organisations that spearheaded the 2024 quota reform movement, and the Non-Cooperation Movement that led to the resignation of Sheikh Hasina from power, had criticised the event as having become "a political and cultural symbol of the party".

-Prior to that the government had made it obligatory for schools and other public institutions to observe the holiday, and granted universities funds to organize events on the day.
+The government had made it compulsory for schools and other public institutions to observe the holiday, and granted universities funds to organize events on the day.

-Anthropologist Mascha Schultz claimed a striking absence of the general public, those not involved in politics or compelled to attend, from commemoration events.
+Anthropologist Mascha Schultz claimed a striking absence of the general public (those not involved in politics or obligated to attend) from commemoration events.